The Elevation Grant Program

 Organizations that are start-ups and/or pilot programs may be considered for infrastructure development support.

-- The fiscal sponsor must be another 501(c)(3) nonprofit that must adhere to all applicable grant rules and regulations.
+- The fiscal sponsor must be another 501(c)(3) public charity with the administrative capacity to support the sponsored entity in meeting all applicable grant rules and regulations.
 Any misuse of federal funds becomes the sole responsibility of the fiscal sponsor.

-- If two or more agencies partner to pursue a grant, the Federal government acknowledges one agency as the fiscal sponsor (lead).
-The fiscal sponsor receives the funds and ensures that the funds are spent in accordance with the rules and regulations.
+- If two or more agencies partner to pursue a grant, The Indianapolis Foundation, in administering federal funds, acknowledges one agency, the fiscal sponsor, as the lead.
+The fiscal sponsor receives the grant funds and ensures that the funds are spent in accordance with 2 CFR Part 200, Uniform Administrative Guidance, Cost Principles, Audit Requirements for Federal Awards, and all other requirements outlined in the grant agreement.

-- A written agreement between the two organizations should be established prior to applying for the funds.
-Example of fiscal sponsorship agreement
+- A written agreement between the entities should be established prior to applying for funds and submitted along with the grant application.

 Place-based efforts are designed to support neighborhoods that promote safety, strengthen social networks among residents and reduce or prevent crime in a specific geographical area as defined by a neighborhood and/or community and led by engaged residents and community leaders.
 Organizations applying for support in this area must be able to measure how efforts have increased residents’ safety and awareness in a particular area through resident surveys, increased crime reporting, or using crime statistics.
 These efforts may include:

-- a focus on sustained efforts to engage residents and community over time to increase social bonds and decrease crime within specific neighborhoods, zip codes, or other geographical areas (i.e., crime watch, block parties, bystander safety workshops and trainings, resource fairs, anti-violence messaging campaigns, etc.)
+- a focus on sustained efforts to engage residents and community over time to increase social bonds and decrease crime within specific neighborhoods, zip codes, or other geographical areas (for example, crime watch, block parties, bystander safety workshops and trainings, resource fairs, anti-violence messaging campaigns, etc.)

-- a focus on building community partnerships with public systems (law enforcement, court systems, prosecutor’s office, and corrections) within a specific geographical area to help reduce criminal activity by assisting with solving crimes, increasing crime reporting, or providing information to help prevent the occurrence of a crime (i.e., reentry resource fairs for families & community, driver’s license reinstatement fairs, engage in truth and reconciliation process to increase public trust, etc.)
+- a focus on building community partnerships with public systems (law enforcement, court systems, prosecutor’s office, and corrections) within a specific geographical area to help reduce criminal activity by assisting with solving crimes, increasing crime reporting, or providing information to help prevent the occurrence of a crime (for example, reentry resource fairs for families and community, driver’s license reinstatement fairs, engage in truth and reconciliation process to increase public trust, etc.)

-- a focus on improving physical assets and spaces within a neighborhood that has the potential of improving resident safety and/or deterring criminal behavior and/or activity. (i.e., physical design and beautification to promote a sense of ownership and decrease stigmatization of an undesirable area)
+- a focus on improving physical assets and spaces within a neighborhood that has the potential of improving resident safety and/or deterring criminal behavior and/or activity. (for example, physical design and beautification to promote a sense of ownership and decrease stigmatization of an undesirable area)

 All applicants will 1) select a quantitative crime prevention performance measure from a pre-determined list and 2) select a quantitative program performance measure from a pre-determined list.
 Applicants will describe any qualitative data gathered and describe how quantitative and qualitative data points influence the program.